 Someone left a message on my Facebook page along the lines of (and I’m paraphrasing because I deleted it toute suite) “This comment probably won’t be appreciated here [correct!] but this page seems like a big excuse for people to be overindulgent and lazy.
 You don’t have to do crazy fad diets or anything but people should try to eat better and be the best they can be.”
-It was left by a gentleman who was very muscled and shirtless (and notably, headless) in his FB photo, so based on that and the general negative tone of his comment, I’m guessing he disapproved of my message to love our bodies as they are through a Health At Every Size® approach.
+It was left by a gentleman who was very muscled and shirtless (and notably, headless) in his FB photo, so based on that and the general negative tone of his comment, I’m guessing he disapproved of my message to love our bodies as they are.

 First of all, while I would love to encourage people to be the best they can be, the word “should” is troublesome because who are any of us to tell anyone what they should do?
 People can do what they want and they don’t need anyone’s permission.
 But say some folks decide they want to be “the best they can be” (if they feel they aren’t currently at their best)?
 Great!
 Does that necessarily have to mean our bodies??